Neon-99/Neon-INI/README.md

 # Features
 • Auto INI Installation and Uninstallation via the script terminal

+• Auto drive/game location detection

+• No administrator permissions required (anymore, thank chatgpt for that one)

 • In-game switchable INIs via the game terminal

 • Auto-Repairs game files